GERD: What is It? Causes, Symptoms & Remedies

 Share

-In a nutshell, gastroesophageal reflux disease occurs when you experience heartburn so frequently that your esophageal tissue lining starts to degrade or become inflamed.
+In a nutshell, gastroesophageal reflux occurs when you experience heartburn so frequently that your esophageal tissue lining starts to degrade or become inflamed.
 If you don’t take steps to alleviate these effects, you could experience even more severe symptoms.

 GERD Explained